kunjee17/fnconf18-scaling-elmish-app/slides/index.md

 - Me (Kunjan Dalal) @ Twitter - [@kunjee](https://twitter.com/kunjee)

-' Fuzzy Cloud is consulting things I started for almost a year.
-I am available for training and consulting for everything related to Functional Programming.
+' Fuzzy Cloud is consulting things I started recently.
+I am available for training and consulting for everything related but not limited to Functional Programming.
-' I also have my visiting card with me if any one like to have.
+' I am carrying my visiting card with me if anyone likes to have.
-' If you have enjoyed this talk please tag Fable Compiler and me if you wish with your good comments.
+' If you have enjoyed this talk please tag Fable Compiler and me (I am totally optional) with your good comments.
-' For any kind of inputs or criticism please contact me and will try to improve in next talk.
+' Please provide your criticism and inputs to me, I will surely try to improve for next talk.
-' Any questions ?
+' Any questions?
 Else I am available here only for today at least.
-Do contact me.
+Do stay in touch.